 - divide the whole bunch of flowers into 3 separate bunches and cut stems at different lengths (this is how we get the ‘natural’ look and feel to the design)

-- start taking little bunches of flowers and angling them into the vase
+- start taking little bunches of flowers and angling them into the vase from all the corners as well filling in the center

 ARRANGEMENT two: the bud vase